 level of trade margins and optimal cost of each dish;

 Often, on sitting down in a restaurant, we get lost in a menu with a huge selection of food.
-So it is very important to stand in the customer’s shoes and understand what is more convenient for them.
+So it is very important to stand in the customer’s shoes and understand what is more convenient for them and if it easy to see what goes on a menu.
 When comparing menu sizes, remember that a long menu increases serving time.
 Instead of choosing food in a few minutes, customers will investigate the menu for a good 20 minutes at best.
 This especially concerns customers who visit a restaurant for the first time.
 It is hard to make a decision and quickly pick the items they want to try, and it won’t get done without a waiter’s help.
 As a result, your business loses money.

 Let’s imagine that your restaurant has already started working with an elaborate menu.
 Now you notice that some dishes are not in demand and have low sales, despite the fact that they have minimal markup.
 It is important not only to work out a menu but also to make it sell.
+That is why you need to find your perfect solution for how to prepare a menu.
 Everything begins with the analysis of the existing range, and the identification of the most marginal and the most popular positions.
 Probably we aren’t spilling the big secret of the restaurant business, but the greatest number of all restaurant owners have been using the simplest, most optimal method for more than 30 years now.

 This menu-engineering method was developed in the early 1980s by two scientists from the University of Michigan, United States.
 Donald Smith and Michael Kasavana took a popular model of analyzing goods on the market and adapted it for the restaurant business to understand how different menu items work.
 Then they divided all the dishes on the menu according to two criteria: the percentage of sales in the category (compared to the average) and the margin per item (compared to the average).
 They singled out 4 groups of dishes: